 The College also has designated other officials to serve as additional campus security authorities.
 Reports of criminal activity can also be made to these officials.
-They in turn ensure that they are reported to the Department of Safety and Security for collection of the College's annual report of crime statistics.
-These additional campus security at are:
+They in turn will ensure that they are reported to the Department of Safety and Security for collection as part of the College's annual report of crime statistics.
+These additional campus security authorities are: